Phosphatidylethanol (PEth) by dried blood spot (DBS) analysis

 A urine test or an oral fluid test

-If the urine or oral fluid is tested by the collector at the time of collection i.e. an on-site test is performed, and the result is Negative, the final result of the test may be reported by the collector.
+If the sample is tested on-site and the result is negative, the result of the test may be reported by the collector.

 If the result of the on-site test indicates the sample requires further testing, the sample will be securely sealed and packaged, and sent to an accredited laboratory for confirmatory testing.

-Does a positive result on a drug screen mean that a worker is impaired?
+Does a positive result on a drug screen mean that a person is impaired?

-The cut-off levels for the different drug groups in the Australian Standards (Urine AS/NZS 4308:2008, Oral Fluid AS/NZS 4760:2019) indicate a particular class of drug has been detected.
+The cut-off levels for the different drug groups in the Australian standards indicate a particular class of drug has been detected.
 It is not appropriate to relate the presence of drugs in urine or oral fluid to a level of impairment.

-A “false” positive result would mean that a testing device had picked up a particular drug group in the sample at a level above the specified cut-off and later confirmatory testing had reported the result for that drug group as “Not Detected”.
-This is most likely to happen with some drug groups e.g. opiates, where a number of substances of similar chemical structure will be recognised by the screening device as belonging to the target drug group.
-In these cases, the sample would be reported by the collector as “requires further testing” and sent to the accredited laboratory for confirmatory testing.
+This is most likely to occur with particular drug groups e.g. opiates, where a number of substances have a similar chemical structure.
+The screening device will recognise the combined value of all the substances belonging to the target drug group.
+In these cases, the sample would be reported by the collector as “requires further testing.”
+It would then be sent to an accredited laboratory for confirmatory testing.

-Once the laboratory testing was completed, the final report will indicate which of the different substances was detected at levels above the confirmatory cut-off level.
-It is possible that none of the different substances will be present at levels above the cut-off level and the final report will be “Not detected”.
-This means that, while the sample contained similar chemical substances that, when grouped together, were above the cut-off level, none of the individual substances was detected at a level above the confirmatory cut-off level.
+Once the laboratory testing is completed, the final report will indicate which of the different substances was detected at levels above the confirmatory cut-off level.
+It is possible that none of the different substances will be present at levels above the cut-off level and the final report will be not detected.
+While the sample contained similar chemical substances that, when grouped together, were above the cut-off level, none of the individual substances were detected at a level above the confirmatory cut-off level.

 How can a client have confidence in the results reported by the collection agency?

-ToxLogic is enrolled in Quality Assurance Programs (QAP) for both on-site urine testing and on-site oral fluid testing.
-These programs involve ToxLogic periodically testing a sample containing unknown levels of drugs.
-These samples are supplied to all laboratories and collection agencies enrolled in the program.
+ToxLogic is enrolled in quality assurance programs (QAP) for both on-site urine testing and on-site oral fluid testing.
+These programs involve periodically testing a sample containing unknown levels of drugs.
+Through this the accuracy of on-site testing devices can be checked.
+The results are reported back to the QAP and can be compared with other laboratories and collection agencies enrolled in the program.